JungleDragon is a nature and wildlife community for photographers, travellers and anyone who loves nature. We're genuine, free, ad-free and beautiful.

 comments (2)

 1. Fantastic stuff, but so hard to find much info.
-Posted one month ago
+Posted 2 years ago

 1. Thanks, and it's so true.
 It's very challenging to ID galls (and leafmines too!).
 I rely on a couple of amazing books: